ChinaiArman/GarmentRecognitionAPI/README.md

 * Chris Thompson - Project Supervisor
 * Farnaz Dargahi - COMP 3800 Instructor
+* Laura Aslan - Founder and CEO of Odd Fabric, owner of this product
+* Will Stahl - Laura’s business partner, co-owner of this product

 Thank you for your continued support throughout the project!